 Policy and Standards Section

-The Section is responsible for the development of national policies, standards, and strategies for e-Government implementation.
+The Section shall be responsible for the development of national policies, standards, and strategies for e-Government implementation.

 The specific functions of the Policy and Standards section are to:

-- Plan and monitor e-government programs and projects in the Public Service
+- Planning and monitoring of e-government programmes and projects in the Public Service;

-- Conduct stakeholder consultations on e-Government programs and projects
+- Conduct stakeholder consultations on e-Government programmes and projects;

-- Maintain a database on e-government programs and projects
+- Maintain a database on e-government programmes and projects;

 - Conduct research on e-Government and related matters in collaboration with the research and training institutions.